 Integrating external tools and Application Programming Interfaces (APIs) transforms LLM agents from purely conversational or text-generative entities into actors capable of interacting with and affecting the external environment.
 While reasoning and internal memory provide agents with cognitive capabilities, tool integration provides the necessary mechanisms to fetch up-to-date information, perform specialized computations, or execute actions in other systems.
-This capability is fundamental to executing the multi-step plans discussed earlier, where intermediate steps often require external data or actions.
+This capability is fundamental for executing multi-step plans, as intermediate steps often require external data or actions.

 An LLM's knowledge is inherently static, limited to the data it was trained on.
 It cannot access real-time stock prices, check the current weather, query a specific database, execute code, or interact with proprietary systems without external assistance.
 Tools bridge this gap.
 By providing agents with access to external functions or APIs, we significantly broaden their operational domain.
 Tasks that previously required manual intervention or separate processes can be incorporated directly into the agent's workflow.